leejangwoo99-maker/Digital_transformation/README.md

 - Dashboard -
-1. The preprocessed data was stored in a DB server, then mined for machine learning training, and finally visualized using Streamlit.
+1. The preprocessed data was stored in a DB server, then mined for machine learning training, and finally visualized using C#.NET.

 2. According to 사양서 & Architecture, the characteristics of the files are indicated.